Knexischief/Airbyte-Metabase/README.md

 You will be asked for a username and password.
 By default, that's username airbyte and password password.
 Once you deploy airbyte to your servers, be sure to change these.
 Start moving some data!

-# Let's setup your first data source on Airbyte(Google sheet)
+# Setup your first data source on Airbyte(Google sheet)
 Before you create a new source on airbyte, you would have to create your google sheet API before.
 ### How to create google sheet API.
 * You need to setup your google platform account [here](https://console.cloud.google.com/) if you don't have one already.
 * Enable your google sheet API on your google cloud platform.
-How?
-In the search bar, search for **Google sheet API** then click enable.
+How?; In the search bar, search for **Google sheet API** then click enable.
 * You can also enable your Google drive API using the same steps.
 ### Create your service account.
 NB; The service account will generate the credentials that will use to access google sheet.